|

 The

-the sides were where the air went in;
+bottom of the raft was thin,the sides were where the air went in;

 dark, cool water lapped my thighs,